-Determining whether or not to continue your education via a graduate program can be an exciting, but challenging decision.
+Determining whether to continue your education via a graduate program can be an exciting, but challenging decision.
 For many areas of work, the value of a specialized education cannot be denied.
-However, students must be careful not to make this leap into specialized study before he or she has a thorough understanding of his or her career objectives and future goals.
+However, students must be careful not to make this leap into specialized study before having a thorough understanding of career objectives and future goals.
 As is the case with any major life decision, students thinking about graduate school need to do a realistic assessment of the pros and cons associated with pursuing an advanced degree.
 The Career Services staff can help you work through many different questions that you’ll need to ask yourself before making the commitment to pursue additional studies after graduating from Hendrix.

 Some questions to ask yourself include:

 - Where do you want to be in five years?
 Ten?

 - Is a particular graduate degree necessary to get there?

 - Is graduate study a common requirement in your chosen field?
 Talk to people in the fields you are interested in.
 How did they get there?
 Is graduate school the only or best route to the career you want?